Friesenjunge226/Kube-Of-The-Wild/README.md

 >To open the Folder, click Options (Three dots) and then open folder.

-The folder structure should look like this now:
+The folder structure should now roughly look like this:

 ![image](https://github.com/user-attachments/assets/9909dbc3-ca0d-4427-a311-41dd1275a5c2)